-The address of the Scheme's principal office is Spirit Pub Company (Services) Limited, Westgate Brewery, Bury St Edmunds, Suffolk, United Kingdom, IP33 1QT.
+The address of the Scheme's principal place of business is Spirit Pub Company (Services) Limited, Westgate Brewery, Bury St Edmunds, Suffolk, United Kingdom, IP33 1QT.

 3. Accounting policies

 The principal accounting policies applied to the preparation of the financial statements are set out below.
 These policies have been consistently applied unless otherwise stated.